alterNERDtive/EDDiscovery-wiki/Using-voice-packs.md

 ![](https://i.imgur.com/i9tOaEf.png)

-(Image out of date) Each event may be enabled/disabled using the column here shown Always True/Enable.
-Set this to disable to turn the event off.
+Each event may be enabled/disabled using the little arrow drop down by the column here with "Always Action/True".
+Set this to "Never Action/False" to turn the event off.

 See the [[Action pack Edit|Using the edit Add On Action Files Menu]] for more information.